elpop/ga_cli/README.md

 ## Summary

     ```
 ./ga_cli.pl -h
 Usage:
     ga_cli.pl [options] {file ...}

 Options:
     None    Show the TOTP of each account.

             ga_cli.pl

                 OpenEnchilada  972144

     -import or -i
             Import given QR image file:

             ga_cli.pl -import export_accounts_sample.jpg

             The QR image can be the full Google Authenticator Export Set or
             a single account for add to the key ring

     -export or -e
             Create QR images for export:

             ga_cli.pl -export

     -clear or -c
             Delete the key ring, works with -import or -export options

     -verbose or -v
             Show progress when using -import or -export options

-       -help or -h
+    -help or -h or -?
             Show this help
     ```

 ## Install